hasanulkabir-md/hasanulkabir-md.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Master’s student in Computer Science &amp; Technology at Nanjing Normal University (NJNU), China.
-My research focuses on **video-based dynamic obstacle avoidance using deep reinforcement learning** for autonomous mobile robots.
+Master’s student in Computer Science &amp; Technology at **Nanjing Normal University (NJNU)**, China.
+Research on **video-based dynamic obstacle avoidance using deep reinforcement learning** for autonomous robots.

 ## Research interests